 What is a Receiver Hitch?

 Kind of a no-brainer… a receiver hitch is the actual bar of steel that attaches to your tow vehicle.
 Standard receiver hitches have an opening, or collar, for the hitch ball and mount (more on those in a minute).
-Quality receiver hitches like Curt’s are fully welded for strength and powdercoated to resist rust.
+Quality receivers like Curt’s hitches are fully welded for strength and powdercoated to resist rust.
 Most hitches bolt to the tow vehicle using existing holes in the frame or subframe.

 Receiver hitches are rated by class.
 Classes designate the amount of weight a hitch can safely handle (weight carrying capacity).
 That weight is determined by two factors.
 One is Gross Trailer Weight (GTW)—the total weight of a trailer and its cargo.
 The other is Tongue Weight (TW)—the downward force placed on the hitch ball by the trailer’s coupler.
 Tongue weight is usually 10 to 15 percent of GTW.

 Here are the classes and load ratings for standard hitches: